CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 In this project, you are given the following code:

-* A tiny glTF loader for loading glTF format models and converting them to OpenGL-style buffers of index and attribute data.
+* A tiny glTF loader for loading glTF format models and converting them to OpenGL-style buffers of index and vertex attribute data.
     * [glTF](https://github.com/KhronosGroup/glTF) is a standard model format (Patrick being one of the major contributors).
     No need to worry about its details because it's all done for you, unless you would like to support primitives besides triangles.
 * Structs for some parts of the pipeline.
-* Fragment buffer to framebuffer copy.
+* Fragment-buffer-to-framebuffer copy.
 * CUDA-GL interop.
-* A simple mouse interactive camera that transforms the object.
+* A simple interactive camera using the mouse.

-You will need to implement the following features/pipeline stages:
+You need to implement the following features/pipeline stages:

 * Vertex shading. (`_vertexTransformAndAssembly` in `rasterize.cu`)
-* Primitive assembly with support for triangles read from buffers of index and vertex data. (code already provided , simply uncomment it) (`_primitiveAssembly` in `rasterize.cu`)
+* Primitive assembly with support for triangles read from buffers of index and vertex data. (code already provided, simply uncomment it) (`_primitiveAssembly` in `rasterize.cu`)
 * Rasterization. (create your own function, call it in `rasterize`)
 * Fragment shading. (create your own function, call it in `rasterize`)
 * A depth buffer for storing and depth testing fragments. (you've been provided with a `int * dev_depth`, you can always change to your own version)
-* Fragment to depth buffer writing (**with** atomics for race avoidance).
+* Fragment-to-depth-buffer writing (**with** atomics for race avoidance).
 * (Fragment shader) simple lighting scheme, such as Lambert or Blinn-Phong. (`render` in `rasterize.cu`)

 See below for more guidance.